BaseMax/MoviesGoAPI/README.md

 ## Endpoints

-1. Get Movies
-GET /movies: Retrieve a list of movies.
+1. Get Movies `GET /movies`: Retrieve a list of movies.
 You can optionally specify query parameters to filter, paginate, and sort the results.

 Query Parameters:

-q (optional): Search query.
-Search for movies with a title that contains the specified string. genres (optional): Filter movies by genre.
+  - `q` (optional): Search query.
+Search for movies with a title that contains the specified string.
+  - `genres (optional): Filter movies by genre.
 Accepts a comma-separated list of genres.
-Only movies that belong to at least one of the specified genres will be returned. year (optional): Filter movies by release year.
-Accepts a single year or a range of years separated by a hyphen (e.g., 1990-1999). page (optional): Page number.
+Only movies that belong to at least one of the specified genres will be returned.
+  - `year (optional): Filter movies by release year.
+Accepts a single year or a range of years separated by a hyphen (e.g., 1990-1999).
+  - `page (optional): Page number.
 Used for pagination.
-Defaults to 1 if not specified. limit (optional): Number of movies to return per page.
+Defaults to 1 if not specified.
+  - `limit (optional): Number of movies to return per page.
 Used for pagination.
-Defaults to 20 if not specified. sort (optional): Sort order.
+Defaults to 20 if not specified.
+  - `sort (optional): Sort order.
 Accepts title, year, and rating.
 Use a minus sign (-) prefix to sort in descending order (e.g., -title).

 Response:

   Status Code: 200 OK
   Body: An array of movie objects.
 Each object should include the following fields:
   id: The movie's unique identifier.
   title: The movie's title.
   genres: An array of strings representing the movie's genres.
   year: The movie's release year.
   rating: The movie's rating (on a scale of 1 to 10).

 2. Get Movie
-GET /movies/{id}: Retrieve a specific movie by its ID.
+`GET /movies/{id}`: Retrieve a specific movie by its ID.

 Path Parameters:

-id: The ID of the movie to retrieve.
+  - `id`: The ID of the movie to retrieve.

 Response:

   Status Code: 200 OK
   Body: The movie object with the specified ID.
 The object should include the same fields as in the response for the GET /movies endpoint.

 3. Add Movie
-POST /movies: Add a new movie.
+`POST /movies`: Add a new movie.

 Request Body:

 A JSON object representing the movie to add.
 The object should include the following fields:
-title: The movie's title.
+  `title`: The movie's title.
-genres: An array of strings representing the movie's genres.
+  `genres`: An array of strings representing the movie's genres.
-year: The movie's release year.
+  `year`: The movie's release year.
-rating: The movie's rating (on a scale of 1 to 10).
+  `rating`: The movie's rating (on a scale of 1 to 10).

 Response:

   Status Code: 201 Created
   Body: The movie object representing the newly added movie.
 The object should include the same fields as in the response for the GET /movies endpoint.

 4. Update Movie
-PUT /movies/{id}: Update an existing movie by its ID.
+`PUT /movies/{id}`: Update an existing movie by its ID.

 Path Parameters:

-id: The ID of the movie to update.
+  `id`: The ID of the movie to update.

 Request Body:

 A JSON object representing the movie to update.
 The object should include the following fields:
-title: The movie's new title (optional).
+  `title`: The movie's new title (optional).
-genres: An array of strings representing the movie's new genres (optional).
+  `genres`: An array of strings representing the movie's new genres (optional).
-year: The movie's new release year (optional).
+  `year`: The movie's new release year (optional).
-rating: The movie's new rating (on a scale of 1 to 10) (optional).
+  `rating`: The movie's new rating (on a scale of 1 to 10) (optional).

 Response:

   Status Code: 200 OK
   Body: The updated movie object.
 The object should include the same fields as in the response for the GET /movies endpoint.

 5. Delete Movie
-DELETE /movies/{id}: Delete a movie by its ID.
+`DELETE /movies/{id}`: Delete a movie by its ID.

 Path Parameters:

   id: The ID of the movie to delete.

 Response:

   Status

 ## Requirements